dmlc/parameter_server/example/linear/README.md

-* Sample configurations to run linear method
+# Tutorial to run linear method

-** Data
+## Prepearing Data

-Use the script such as =rcv1/download.sh= and =ctr/download.sh= to download data
+Use the script such as `rcv1/download.sh` and `ctr/download.sh` to download sample data.

+## Build the parameter server

-** Run in local machine
+## Run in local machine

 The system can be run by either building the binary or downloading a docker images.